 Take SWOT analysis for example.
 On the surface, this seems straight forward.
 Research everything you can about a company and sort the findings into the company’s strengths, weaknesses, and the market opportunities and threats facing them.
 But what trends should you be examining to discover the opportunities and threats facing the company?
 (Culture trends?
 Demographic trends?
 Technology trends?)
 And what aspects of the company should you be researching to determine their strengths and weaknesses?
 (Operations?
 Customer Experience?
 Products?)
 Using frameworks in your research approach brings thoroughness, clarity, and focus to your work.

 Frameworks are also necessary for analysis.
 They help you sort trends into categories to better understand their impacts.
 Frameworks can be used to see where trends are overlapping or converging.
 You can use frameworks to find areas of intense competition and areas where competition is lacking.
 There are many frameworks available that you should be using to not only make sense of the information you’ve gathered, but to create roadmaps for pursuing opportunities you’ve discovered.

 Now that you have a basic understanding of how sources and frameworks can help you make sense of trends, you’re probably wondering how to put this advice into action.
-For a great case study that demonstrates the value of applying these approaches, read this This article discusses specific approaches used to identify opportunities in the healthy packaged foods space created by trends in the market.
-Some of the key sources used in this case study were industry experts that closely track trends impacting the market.
+For a great case study that demonstrates the value of applying these approaches, read this article about societal and innovation trends related to healthy packaged foods.
+The article discusses specific approaches used to identify opportunities in the healthy packaged foods space created by trends in the market.
+Some of the key sources used in this case study were industry trend experts that closely track trends impacting the market.

 Looking for more help to make sense of the data deluge and reveal the possibilities to change your business future?
 Contact us and ask how we could help you get serious about trend tracking and analysis.